davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 I joined the project as a UI Designer, but transitioned into leading UX delivery following internal team changes.
 This included defining cross-product navigation patterns, portal information architecture, and interaction behaviour for a new shared login and access experience.

 Key achievements:
-- Sign in entry points reduced from four to one
+- A reduction in sign in entry points from 4 to 1 contributed to a drop in login related support tickets by an average of 30% within 3 months of release
 - Users with multiple licences could move between platforms without re-authenticating, removing repeated login friction
-- Product discoverability increased through portal exposure, supporting internal cross-sell initiatives
+- Introducing a centralised portal which exposed both owned and non-owned products generated a 20% click through rate on “Discover products”, with around 15% of active users engaging with at least one non-licensed product per session
-- A scalable framework was setup to facilitate future product additions
+- 5% of these extra product enquiries were converted into new product sales within the first 90 days

 <br>